rollwagen/linux/scheduling.md

 [Linux-Kernel-Development]

-Two falvors of multitasking OS:
+Two flavours of multitasking OS:

 * _cooperateive multitasking_
   * process does not stop until it itself voluntarily decides so
 * _preemtive multitasking_
-  * scheduler decides when a process ceass running and a new process begins running
+  * scheduler decides when a process ceases running and a new process begins running
   * the act of involuntarily suspending a running process is called preemption
   * time process runs before preempted is predetermined = _timeslice_